Hospice at Home service extending across Cambridgeshire and Peterborough

 Susan Shackleton, Head of Clinical Services at Sue Ryder Thorpe Hall Hospice, adds: “By working closely and collaboratively with Cambridgeshire & Peterborough CCG, Arthur Rank Hospice Charity and partners, we will be able to provide more care for more families when it really matters.
 We are looking forward to offering an extended and comprehensive service to our local community, supporting people in their own homes.
 We know that for many, their final wish is to be at home in familiar surroundings.
 It is a privilege to fulfil those wishes and help people spend the time they have left in the way they choose.”

 Carol Anderson, Chief Nurse, from Cambridgeshire and Peterborough CCG, concludes: “We are pleased that working with all our partners we can provide this service to local patients and their families.
 It’s important that people have personalised care and have full access to the care they want at the end of their life.
 We also feel like maximising dignity and wellbeing is important to all our palliative care patients and by providing end of life care all day and night in patient’s homes is an important step towards this.”

-If you would like to discuss being referred to Hospice at Home services, please speak to a healthcare professional: referrals can be made by local GPs, District Nurses, local hospitals and other hospice service teams.
+To discuss being referred to Hospice at Home services, speak to a healthcare professional: referrals can be made by local GPs, District Nurses, local hospitals and other hospice service teams.